-- 13. Define Downtown North as the Light Industrial/ Mixed Use Neighborhood that provides the framework for a Light Industrial/Mixed Use Neighborhood Zone with a vision for a medium-scale, light manufacturing, or creative space district. - 14.
-Consider an increase in density if a proposed design supports the intent of the new neighborhood. - 15.
-Create urban design standards to define street and blocks, alleys, parcels and building footprints, building typologies, massing, and scale, building articulation, and fenestration concepts.
+- 11. Define the Opportunity Area as the Light Industrial/Mixed Use Neighborhood that provides the framework for a Light Industrial/ Mixed Use Neighborhood Zone with a vision for a medium-scale, light manufacturing, or creative space district. - 12.
+Consider an increase in density if a proposed design supports the intent of the new neighborhood. - 13.
+Create urban design standards to define street and blocks, alleys, parcels and building footprints, building typologies, massing, and scale, building articulation, and fenestration concepts. - 14.
+Provide a central gathering space that includes shade trees, benches, and other amenities.